TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Multilingual websites are widespread nowadays, which means that the web-available texts have to be localized.
-Extbase provides the helper class Tx_Extbase_Utility_Localization for the translation of the labels.
+Extbase provides the helper class :class:`Tx_Extbase_Utility_Localization` for the translation of the labels.
 In addition, there is the fluid ViewHelper translate, with the help of whom you can use that functionality in templates.